 Anyone thinking about starting up a home care/health agency must first develop a working budget for the first year.
-There are some basic costs that all home care start-ups share: name and logo development, policy and procedure development if in a licensed state or going for Medicare, computer software and hardware, sales and marketing, recruitment and retention, office furniture, supplies, and equipment, office space rental, plus telephones, and personnel costs, depending on the type of agency and the state and federal rules.
-For the Medicare agency start up costs, the requirement of paid clinical staff to care for a minimum of ten patients has to be added into the startup budget cost.
-Those monies, considered part of the startup costs, are not recoverable from the Medicare.
+There are some basic costs that all home care start-ups share depending on the type of agency and the state and federal rules: name and logo development, policy and procedure development if in a licensed state or going for Medicare, computer software and hardware, sales and marketing, recruitment and retention, office furniture, supplies, and equipment, office space rental, plus telephones, and personnel costs.
+For the Medicare agency start-up costs, the requirement of paid clinical staff to care for a minimum of 10 patients has to be added into the start-up budget cost.
+Those monies, considered part of the start-up costs, are not recoverable from the Medicare.
 In addition, Medicare and the states will require a specified amount of money in a bank account to prove the financial viability of the new organization.
-All of these elements must be included in the startup budget.
+All of these elements must be included in the start-up budget.

 There is one last budget element that must be added: payment to the new owner.
 This is the most commonly missed budget line.
 Starting a business is a full time job!
 The time and energy invested in starting up a home care agency is considerable and requires a line item for reimbursement.
 Some of the estimated start-up costs stated above are the reimbursement that the owner will need to survive financially while the agency is getting started.
 Failure to include this expenditure leads many aspiring home care agency owners to work outside the start-up to generate income while they simultaneously try to start the business.
 This is a sure recipe for failure.

 Are you starting up a health/home care agency, have the working capital, and need some assistance in developing your budget?
 Visit our online system at Kenyon HomeCare Consulting to schedule a consultation now.

 - Getting Your Home Care Agency Off to a Successful Start, Part 5: Home Care Financial and Analytics

 - Differentiate Your Agency for Greater Success